 Click on headings for more information.

-InfraCo Africa receives funding via its shareholder, the PIDG Trust, from the governments of the UK (DFID), the Netherlands (DGIS) and Switzerland (SECO).
-As of December 2014, we have received US$126 million in funding.
-We operate as a private limited company registered in England and Wales.
+InfraCo Africa receives funding through PIDG’s publicly funded trust, from the governments of the UK (DFID), the Netherlands (DGIS) and Switzerland (SECO).
+To date, we have received US$170 million in funding.
+We were established and operate as a private limited company which is registered in England and Wales.

 We have teams of experienced professionals who have the skills needed to develop projects into high quality, sustainable investment opportunities.